-- survey, only five countries reported on current activities/projects that use new data sources, and four more countries are exploring this possibility.
-So, in total about one quarter of the countries use or is considering the possible use of new data sources for measuring migration and cross-border mobility. - 53.
+- 49. Based on the results of the survey, only a small number of countries in the UNECE region currently use or are considering using new data sources, such as big and social media data, for measuring migration and cross-border mobility.
+Out of 36 countries that responded to the survey, only 5 countries reported on current activities/projects that use new data sources, and 4 more countries are exploring this possibility.
+So, in total about one quarter of the countries use or is considering the possible use of new data sources for measuring migration and cross-border mobility. - 50.
 Why are most countries not using new data sources for measuring migration and mobility?
 Do they use new data sources in other statistical fields?
 What factors can influence positively or negatively the use of new data sources for measuring migration and mobility?

-Use of new data sources for producing statistics in other statistical fields
+A. Use of new data sources for producing statistics in other statistical fields